JaredThacker/deepcuts/README.md

 > This randomizer works off all releases, not just the master release!
 > So even if a release does not have a master release, it will still populate here!

-#### Future implentations include.......
+#### Future implementations include.......

-> -   filters ,
-> -   more randomizers based on MRIs/Artists/Labels/Genres/Styles,
+> -   more randomizers based on MRIs/Artists/Labels,
 > -   improved UI and optimized performance ,
-> -   maybe Discogs account integration to be able to add to wantlist directly from here ,
+> -   maybe Discogs account integration to be able to add to wantlist directly from here,
-> -   and hopefully many more before eventual deployment !
+> -   and hopefully many more!

-## How It Looks..... (so far)
+## How It Looks (so far)

 1. Landing page is a screen where you can either create an account, or login with an existing one.
+The deepcuts button opens a modal that explains the purpose of deepcuts, as well as, crucial info needed before signing up!

 > ![Landing Page](public/Landing.gif)